 Calf Compression Sleeves: When to Wear Them and Why

-You’ve probably seen or heard about calf compression sleeves and socks before.
-These “magic socks” have continued growing in popularity due to their many benefits–from quickened recovery time after exercise to increased blood circulation reducing the risk of a blood clot in the legs.
+You've probably seen or heard about calf compression sleeves and socks.
+These "magic socks" have continued growing in popularity due to their many benefits — from quickened recovery time after exercise to increased blood circulation, reducing the risk of a blood clot in the legs.

-With that said, it’s important to note that compression sleeves aren't regular socks–there is a proper time to wear them.
-Here, we’ll break it down so you can maximize the benefits of calf-compression sleeves.
+That said, it's important to note that compression sleeves aren't regular socks–there is a proper time to wear them.
+Here, we'll break it down so you can maximize the benefits of calf compression sleeves.

 When You're On Your Feet All Day

 Are you a teacher coming off an 8-hour school day?
 Or a nurse finishing a 12-hour shift?
-If you find yourself standing or walking for long hours at a stretch, your legs are likely stressed.
+Your legs are likely stressed if you stand or walk for long hours at a stretch.
 Calf-compression sleeves can help ease that pain as well as:

 Reduce Leg Fatigue and Swelling

-When you’re on your feet more often than not, you may experience fatigue, heaviness, and mild pain in the legs.
+When you're on your feet more often, you may experience fatigue, heaviness, and mild leg pain.
 Sometimes, swelling may even occur when blood pools in the legs due to long hours of upright standing.

 Compression socks can help remedy this problem.
-By applying pressure to the feet and ankle, blood flow from the feet back to the heart is increased while standing.
-This helps stop blood from pooling in the legs, hence, reducing leg fatigue and stopping swelling in the feet.
+By applying pressure to the feet and ankles, blood flow from the feet back to the heart is increased while standing.
+This helps prevent blood from pooling in the legs, reducing leg fatigue and stopping swelling in the feet.

-After a long day of standing, your legs need some time to relax, whether you wore a sleeve during the shift or not.
-Wearing one during the recovery process can help with both the speed and effectiveness of the process, especially for nurses and similar jobs that require shifts on consecutive days.
+After a long day of standing, your legs need time to relax, whether you wore a sleeve during the shift or not.
+Wearing one during recovery can help speed up and increase its effectiveness, especially for nurses and jobs requiring shifts on consecutive days.
+Compression sleeves promote faster delivery of oxygen and nutrients to muscle cells, reducing muscle soreness, inflammation, and overall recovery time.

 Prevent Varicose Veins

-Poor blood circulation can lead to varicose veins, where the veins on the legs become enlarged and twisted.
+Poor blood circulation can lead to varicose veins, which enlarge and twist the leg veins.
 These can appear if blood pools in your legs and doesn't circulate back to the upper part of your body.

-Using calf-compression sleeves helps prevent this and other side effects like cramping, weak joints, and a rare but severe condition known as DVT.
+Using calf-compression sleeves helps prevent this and other side effects, such as cramping, weak joints, and a rare but severe condition known as DVT.

 When You're Traveling

-Spending long hours on a flight or even a train can affect blood circulation.
-You might make a few stops to the bathroom during your trip, but that's hardly enough as you’ll likely still spend a significant amount of time sitting in the same spot and during this time, the circulation of blood from your heart to your legs slows down.
+Spending long hours on a flight or train can affect blood circulation.
+You might make a few stops to the bathroom during your trip, but more is needed.
+You'll likely still spend a significant amount of time sitting in the same spot, and during this time, the circulation of blood from your heart to your legs slows down.

-This could lead to swelling in the lower legs and feet after your trip, as well as weak joints and pain.
+This could lead to swelling in the lower legs and feet after your trip, weak joints, and pain.

-If you’re planning on taking a long trip–5 hours and above–then some calf compression sleeves should accompany you on your journey.
+If you plan on taking a long journey–5 hours and above — then some calf compression sleeves should accompany you.
 They can:

-A common worry for travelers is blood clots due to inactivity of the legs.
-Compression sleeves help with blood circulation in the lower legs by applying pressure to the area which pumps blood back to the heart from the legs.
+A common worry for travelers is blood clots due to leg inactivity.
+Compression sleeves help with blood circulation in the lower legs by applying pressure to the area that pumps blood back to the heart from the legs.
 This action mimics exercising the lower legs, so your legs work even while stationary.

-Lack of leg movement for an extended period prevents blood circulation, but it also stops the flow of a fluid called lymph which is present in the cells in your legs.
-When they stop flowing freely, your legs begin to swell as fluid pools in specific areas–it could take hours of constant leg exercise to get rid of the swelling after your trip.
+Lack of leg movement for an extended period prevents blood circulation.
+Still, it also stops the flow of a fluid called lymph, which is present in the cells in your legs.
+When they stop flowing freely, your legs begin to swell as fluid pools in specific areas — it could take hours of constant leg exercise to get rid of the swelling after your trip.

 Wearing a compression sleeve enables your lymph to move more freely and significantly decreases the chances of swelling.